Punched tape: Modern use

-In the 21st century, use of punched tape would be very rare, possibly in obsolete military systems or by some hobbyists.
-In computer numerical control (CNC) machining applications, paper tape is uncommon, but some modern systems still measure the size of stored CNC programs in feet or meters, corresponding to the equivalent length if the data were actually punched on paper tape.
+In the 21st century, punched tape is obsolete except among hobbyists.
+In computer numerical control (CNC) machining applications, though paper tape has been superseded by digital memory, some modern systems still measure the size of stored CNC programs in feet or meters, corresponding to the equivalent length if the data were actually punched on paper tape.

 Formats

 Data was represented by the presence or absence of a hole at a particular location.
 Tapes originally had five rows of holes for data across the width of the tape.
-Later tapes had six, seven, or eight rows.
-A 1944 electro-mechanical programmable calculating machine, the Automatic Sequence Controlled Calculator or Harvard Mark I, used paper tape with 24 rows.
+Later tapes had more rows.
+A 1944 electro-mechanical programmable calculating machine, the Automatic Sequence Controlled Calculator or Harvard Mark I, used paper tape with 24 rows, The IBM Selective Sequence Electronic Calculator (SSEC) used paper tape with 74 rows.
+Australia's 1951 electronic computer, CSIRAC, used 3 in wide paper tape with twelve rows.

 A row of smaller sprocket holes was always punched to be used to synchronize tape movement.
 Originally, this was done using a wheel with radial teeth called a sprocket wheel.
 Later, optical readers made use of the sprocket holes to generate timing pulses.
 The sprocket holes were slightly closer to one edge of the tape, dividing the tape into unequal widths, to make it unambiguous which way to orient the tape in the reader.
 The bits on the narrower width of the tape were generally the least significant bits when the code was represented as numbers in a digital system.